openthread/openthread/doc/spinel-protocol-src/spinel-tech-thread.md

 * `b`: "Is defined locally" flag.
 Set if this network was locally defined.
 Assumed to be true for set, insert and replace.
 Clear if the on mesh network was defined by another node.
+* `S`: The RLOC16 of the device that registered this on-mesh prefix entry.
+  This value is not used and ignored when adding an on-mesh prefix.

 ### PROP 91: PROP_THREAD_OFF_MESH_ROUTES
 * Type: Read-Write